D3PI-CODE/JetChat/README.md

 - Node 18+ (or a compatible LTS)
 - npm or yarn
 - PostgreSQL (recommended) — JetChat's DB layer is pluggable; Postgres is tested in this repo
+- Redis (optional but recommended) — used for presence tracking and to improve scalability

 ---